-After you have completed and thoroughly checked over your application and other forms, bring them to the municipal building along with your application filing fee during regular office hours.
+After you have completed and thoroughly checked your application and other forms, bring them to the municipal building along with your application filing fee during regular office hours.
 Your forms and your payment will be processed.
 Applications turned in after the filing deadline will not be accepted.

 4. Physical Agility Test:

 5. Scored Written Examination:

 The written examination is conducted the same day as the physical agility test.
 Those who pass the physical agility test will go on to participate in the written exam.
 The written examination is scored.
 A score of 75% or higher is required to pass.
 Failing the written exam will result in disqualification from the selection process.
-The written examination will comprise of 70% of your overall total weighted civil service score.
+The written examination will comprise 70% of your overall total weighted civil service score.

 The written examination will test your basic knowledge of simple arithmetic, problem-solving, reading comprehension, spelling and grammar, and other areas that assess your suitability for police work.
 Based on the number of applicants, the Municipality of Penn Hills reserves the right to select a set number of the highest scoring applicants to move onto the oral interview process.

 6. Scored Oral Interview:

 Applicants who pass the scored written examination and place among the top scoring candidates, if applicable, will receive a scored oral interview.
 We will notify you of the time and place for the interview.

 The oral interview will be conducted by a panel of interviewers and will consist of questions that assess your understanding of law enforcement, your decision-making abilities and test your ability to think on your feet.

-The interview is scored.
 A score of 75% or higher is required to pass.
 Failing the oral interview will result in disqualification from the selection process.
-The oral interview will comprise of 30% of your overall total weighted civil service score.
+The oral interview will comprise 30% of your overall total weighted civil service score.